You’re about to learn how I used footprint charts to reinvent my trading career. This is after I had already made 7

 Next let’s take a look at a Trading DOM, which stands for depth of market.
 This display shows all of the limit orders in the market.

-Sellers are prepared to offer 380 contracts for sale at 3011.00 – their asking price.
+Sellers are prepared to offer 380 contracts for sale at 3011.00 – the ask price.

 Buyers are prepared to purchase 1156 contracts at 3010.75 – the bid price.

-Since the introduction of algorithms as mentioned earlier, a lot of the orders resting in the book will never trade as the algorithms pull their orders out of the market.
-However, with footprint charts we can see the data that we’re actually interested in, executed orders.
+Footprint charts give us the ability to see the data that we’re actually interested in, executed orders.
 Not the transactions that are advertised of potentially trading in the trading DOM.

-Note: Throughout this post I will be referencing the ES as it’s the primary contract that I trade.
-However, footprint charts are valuable when looking at any market including equities, forex, oil, and gold.
+Note: Throughout this post I will be referencing the ES (eMini S&P500) as it’s the primary contract that I trade.
+However, footprint charts are valuable when trading any market including equities, forex, oil, and gold.

-The chart above is very basic footprint chart of the ES using one minute for the time period.
-By the end of this post we will have added a lot more features to this chart.
+The chart above is a very basic footprint chart of the ES using a one minute time frame.

-First, let’s zoom into the candle on the far right to learn the ins and outs of a footprint candle.
+Let’s zoom into the candle on the far right to study the ins and outs of a footprint candle.

 On the above candle, the volume highlighted in green is the amount of volume that occurred as a result of market orders hitting the bid.

 The volume highlighted in red occurred as a result of market orders taking the offer.

 Also notice the candlestick outline designating the Open, High, Low, and Close for this bar.

-What’s important to understand is that because a price quote is made up of a bid and an ask price you have to look at the chart diagonally.
-As you can see above, when the price quote was 2874.00 by 2874.25, 113 contracts traded on the bid at 2874.00 and 173 contracts traded on the offer at 2874.25.
+What’s important to understand is because a price quote is made up of a bid and an ask price, you have to look at the chart diagonally.
+When the price quote was 2874.00 by 2874.25, 113 contracts traded on the bid at 2874.00 and 173 contracts traded on the offer at 2874.25.